 The Force Unleashed is probably the weakest entry on this list, but even its harshest critic cannot deny that this game definitely has merits.

 Unlike the Jedi Knight series or the KotOR games, TFU doesn’t offer much in terms of tactics and strategy, and it is instead more of a Jedi/Sith power fantasy.
 The game is played from a third-person perspective, with a lightsaber and Force powers as the player’s primary and only weapons.
-Overall, the game plays mostly like a typical hack ‘n’ slash action game from the late 2000s, and it executes the formula fairly well.
+Overall, the game plays mostly like a typical hack ‘n’ slash action game from the late 2000s, and it executes the formula reasonably well.

 In any case, despite its shortcomings, we feel that The Force Unleashed is still worth playing if you’re a Star Wars fan, as the game is entirely capable of delivering just what it tries to deliver: easy to control lightsaber and Force power carnage.